Loading...

 So what did you come up with?
 I wonder if it was something like this.

-Let's see what Sophia's saying.
+Let's see what Sofia is saying.

-I think they might do this because it might intimidate, scare Vikings or other creatures that approach them.
+I think they might do this because it might intimidate, or scare Vikings or other creatures that approach them.

-All right, great answer, Sophia.
+All right, great answer, Sofia.

 And have a look at this.

-Whoa, that certainly looks intimidating to me.
+Whoa, certainly looks intimidating to me.

 Check for understanding.